 Creativeworld is a product show and order platform.
 It is inspiring, lively and future oriented.
-For four days, we presented everything the creative heart desires.
-And visitors had the chance to be creative, paint, cut things out, design jewellery and hold discussions with colleagues.
-These were the events in 2018.
+On all four days of the fair, we showcase everything the creative heart desires: visitors can do handicrafts, paint, cut things out, design jewellery, practise gift-wrapping and hold discussions with colleagues.

 Creativeworld lives from its highly diverse event programme.
 Our visitors want to experience and test the latest products, try out current trends, and exchange views and ideas on industry-related topics.